bgraham89/fivecarddraw/lookup-tables/README.md

 # Lookup Tables

 This folder contains information that is used to populate some memos in the ```Dealer``` class upon initialisation.
 The memos essentially store a numerical score for each possible poker hand, which provides a mechanism to rank players hands, efficiently.
-The lookup tables themselves are stored in tsv format.
+More info can be found in [hand.ipynb](../notebooks/hand.ipynb) notebook.
+The lookup tables themselves are stored in a tab-seperated-values format.

 ## Special Thanks